Jagdishinfobeans/the-nudge/README.md

 npm start
 ```

 Now, The Nudge application should be up and running.
-You can access it through your web browser and start playing Tic-Tac-Tence with your friends.
+You can access it through your web browser on [localhost:5000](http://localhost:5000/) and start playing Tic-Tac-Tence with your friends.

 ## Contact
 If you have any questions or want to contact the project maintainers, you can reach us at jagdish.chandra@infobeans.com.